 1. Which of the following cell organelles is NOT involved in the synthesis, processing and export of a secretory protein?

 - Rough endoplasmic reticulum

 Correct answer 3.
 Endosomes are part of the endocytosis pathway, not the secretary pathway.

 2. Which of these microscopy methods has the highest resolution (is able to depict the smallest structures)?

 - Transmission electron microscopy

 - Phase contrast microscopy

-3. Which type of protein is NEVER synthesized by free ribosomes in the cytoplasm?
+3. Which type of protein is usually NOT synthesized by free ribosomes in the cytoplasm?

 - Nuclear proteins

 - Cytoplasmic proteins